kick-mind/date-src/src/README.md

 ## Main Features
 - Multi-Calendar
-  JSS-Date supports supports any calendars. currently we have implemented Gregorian, Hijri and Persian calendars and we plan to implement more calendars in the future. you can easily implement your own calendars.
+  JSS-Date supports supports many calendars. currently we have implemented Gregorian, Hijri and Persian calendars and we will implement more calendars in the future. you can easily implement your own calendars.

-  - Calendar Independent
+  - DateTime object is independent of calendars
-    - The (core) library is not dependent on any specific calendar. you can create DateTime objects with different Calendar objects.
+    - The (core) library is not dependent on calendar object. you can create DateTime objects with different calendars.
   - Extensible
     - Calendars, locales and zones can be extended.
     - You can easily implement your own calendars, locales and zones by just inheriting from a base class and implementing a few abstract methods.